New to Kendo UI for Angular? Start a free 30-day trial

 Multi-Checkbox Menu Filtering

 1. Create a custom component that will take the filter of the current column and the FilterService as inputs.
-The data to which the custom list will be bound can be a collection of the distinct TreeList data from the respective field.
+Use a collection of the distinct TreeList records for the respective field as data.
 The custom filter component can work with both primitive values and complex objects.

 <kendo-treelist-column field="name" title="Name">